PennyLaneAI/pennylane/doc/introduction/measurements.rst

 measurement principle, among other advantages.

-Briefly, it proceeds from the top of the tree and begins splitting the circuit into two: a circuit running to the next MCM replacing the MCM by a sample measurement, and a circuit consisting of the rest of the circuit.
+Briefly, it proceeds from the top of the tree and begins splitting the circuit into two: a circuit running to the next mid-circuit measurement, replacing the mid-circuit measurement by a sample measurement, and a circuit consisting of the rest of the circuit.
 A key point is that all samples are collected at once, removing the need to run the circuit several times.
 The samples are converted to counts and a copy of the state vector is made at each node.
-We loop over the possible branches, collapsing the state vector and pursuing the calculation until the next MCM.
+We loop over the possible branches, collapsing the state vector and pursuing the calculation until the next mid-circuit measurement.
 Since many counts come out to be zero in practice, it is possible to ignore entire sub-trees, reducing the computational burden.
 We eventually reach the bottom of the tree having cached at most :math:`n_{MCM}+1` state vector copies, which is an exponential improvement compared with